 3. What can you tell us about the Construction and Porosity?
 Any out-gassing, fillers, binders, release agents, hardeners?

 4. How Flexible is the plastic?
 This will help define how much plasticizer is used.

 5. Is the plastic Coated or Uncoated?

 7. What is the Size and Shape of the item?
 What size label do you want and where will it be placed?

 8. Do you have a sample of the plastic we could test before sending you samples?

-As always, EIM is here to guide you through the process of finding the right label material and adhesive for your plastic surface application, and we will be sure to send you samples to test.
+As always, The Label Experts are here to guide you through the process of finding the right label material and adhesive for your plastic surface application.
+We will be sure to send you samples to test!
 Plastics can be complicated but we aim to make the labeling process as quick and simple as possible.